stelzinga/MF/Management_Framework.md

 The key aspects of the Venture are the type of Venture it is, which turn drives several aspects of Operations and Management of it.
 Although most concepts in the Management Framework can be applied to non-commercial Ventures as well as commercial ones, the focus here is going to be on commercial ones i.e., Companies.

 ### Ownership
-A Venture is an entity that ultimately generate Revenue, generate Cost and Risk and engage in various forms of Liabilities.
-Someone is to receive the benefit of those Revenues, has to pay for the Cost, and be answerable to repay any debt that was taken on.
+A Venture is an entity that ultimately generates Revenue, Cost and Risk and engages in various forms of debt or liabilities.
+Someone is to receive the benefit of those Revenues, and has to pay for the Cost, and be answerable to repay any debt that was taken on.
 This person (or people) is the Owner of the Venture.
 The Ownership concept is key in the *Company Structure*.

 ### Company Structure
 The Company Structure or Business Structure refers to the legal implementation of a Company.
 Such implementation is partially driven by the type and size of the Venture, but also the country in which the Company operates.
 Note that the size of a company can change over time, and as a result the Company Structure can change accordingly.
 The constitution of a company under a country's specific set of laws is called *business formation*.
 As business formation is country specific it is unrealistic to give all possible definitions of legal forms of a business.
 However, there are general Company Structure types that are recognised in some form, in most countries.
 Note that there is a difference between a company and a corporation which will become clear when reviewing the different types of companies below.